locationtech/udig-platform/docs/user/en/Keeping up to date.rst

 Keeping up to date
 ##################

-To check for and install updates to udig start the `Update Manager <Working%20with%20the%20Update%20Manager.html>`_ and select **Search for updates of the currently installed features** option.
+To check for and install updates to udig start the :doc:`Update Manager <Working with the Update Manager>` and select **Search for updates of the currently installed features** option.
  |image0|
  If no updates are available a dialog will appear giving a message to that effect.
 Otherwise a Tree